 Pudendal nerve exercises are gentle movements and relaxation that reduce pain, improve nerve function and restore control in the pelvic area in men with irritation or hypersensitivity.

 The pudendal nerve(nervus pudendus) is the central “signal cable” of the pelvis in the intimate area.
 It supplies the penis, perineum, anus and parts of the pelvic floor with both sensation and motor control.
 When the pudendal nerve becomes irritated, pinched or overloaded, it can send persistent alarm signals: pain, tingling, numbness and burning – and in some men, erection, ejaculation and sexual pleasure are affected.
 It can be exhausting, but there is a lot you can do.
-Properly designed Pudendal nerve exercises can reduce hypersensitivity, improve function and give you back peace and control.
+Properly designed Pudendal nerve exercises can reduce hypersensitivity, improve function and give you peace and control again.

 The pudendal nerve runs from the sacrum through narrow passages (including the ischial spine and Alcock’s canal – a connective tissue canal along the pelvic wall) close to muscles such as the piriformis and obturator internus.
 Prolonged pressure (sitting position, bicycle saddle), tense pelvic floor muscles, scar tissue, previous trauma, infections or long-term constipation can irritate the nerve.
 Stress and poor sleep can also increase the sensitivity of the nervous system, making pain and sensory disturbances more persistent.
 In short: both mechanical pressure and “alarm in the system” can play a role – and I can address both with a targeted plan.